CubeFactory2/cubefactory/case/README.md

 ![Case|1](https://image.ibb.co/jKBLKa/GCSM_Pr_si_08.jpg)

-In order to protect the components of the Cube Factory 2 during transportation and extreme environmental influences, the components are placed in a case.
+In order to protect the components of the Cube Factory 2 during transportation and  from extreme environmental influences, the components are placed in a case.
 The case therefore represents the system boundary of the Cube Factory 2.
 A mandatory requirement of the Cube Factory 2 is the possibility of transportation by one person.
 The fulfillment  of this requirement had to be realized by selecting a suitable case.
 For this purpose, the chosen model has rollers and a pull-out handle.

 ### Important parameters